General Information

 The College has been recognized nationally for its extensive cooperative education program.
 More than 500 employers provide placements for degree-seeking Cincinnati State students who devote one or more semesters of their program of study to applying the knowledge they have acquired in the lab and in the classroom.

-Institutional Mission, Vision, Values, and Strategic Pillars
+Institutional Mission, Vision, and Values

 Mission